Buy now, pay with Klarna. Learn more

 1 day assessment for skilled workers looking to get onsite and get their Tiling NVQ level 2.

-Location - Local courses will be cheaper to attend due to travel and accommodation, but what you achieve from completing the course is what matters, Goldtrowel are passionate about your end ability and future work prospects.
+Courses near you - Local courses will be cheaper to attend due to travel and accommodation, but what you achieve from completing the course is what matters, Goldtrowel are passionate about your end ability and future work prospects.

-Do I Need Qualifications to be a Tiler - There is no legal requirement to work as a wall and floor tiler in the UK, however you are far less likely to get work without qualifications, customers are attracted and feel more confident employing qualified tilers, UK building sites cannot let you work on there sites without an NVQ, you will need a full NVQ Level 2 in wall and floor tiling, this is for insurance purposes more than anything, this is the only qualification that denotes you are a competent qualified wall and floor tiler.
+Do I Need Qualifications to be a Tiler? - There is no legal requirement to work as a wall and floor tiler in the UK, however you are far less likely to get work without qualifications, customers are attracted and feel more confident employing qualified tilers, UK building sites cannot let you work on there sites without an NVQ, you will need a full NVQ Level 2 in wall and floor tiling, this is for insurance purposes more than anything, this is the only qualification that denotes you are a competent qualified wall and floor tiler.

 Unfortunately many training companies and colleges only teach and award training Diploma qualifications, these are good but will not enable you to get your CSCS card.

-What do I need to learn during a Tiling Course - Wall and Floor Tiling has many areas such as ceramic, porcelain, natural stone, mosaic tiling, large format, victorian tiling, swimming pool, wet room, tanking (waterproofing), Surface preparation, Screeding and much more, a competent wall and floor tiler should learn all these subject areas, but you may not!
+What do I need to learn during a Tiling Course? - Wall and Floor Tiling has many areas such as ceramic, porcelain, natural stone, mosaic tiling, large format, victorian tiling, swimming pool, wet room, tanking (waterproofing), Surface preparation, Screeding and much more, a competent wall and floor tiler should learn all these subject areas, but you may not!

 NVQ is a competence qualification, to achieve this you have to be assessed in real `live` work.
 There are 3 levels of NVQ in wall & floor tiling (construction).
 Level 1 is very basic and generally something school leavers start with.
 Level 2 is a skilled worker, someone who knows what they are doing.
 Level 3 is the highest NVQ in Wall and Floor Tiling, this level is generally for business owners who tend for contract work, others that require a level 3 are instructors / teachers and assessors.